 You spend a lot of time crafting your pitch – what you are going to say to pique a sponsor’s interest and the proposal you leave behind.
 I know you do – particularly as so many of you ask my advice about proposals every single day!

-That’s all well and good, but before you even think of preparing a proposal, you need to know what its primary role is:
+I’m all for creating a great proposal, and there are some resources below, but before you even think of preparing a proposal, you need to know what its primary role is:

 The #1 job of a sponsorship proposal is not to sell to the sponsor.